zheyuzy/DumbAIss/README.md

 1. Launch the application
 2. Select your desired layout from the toolbar
-3. Toggle AI services on/off using the toolbar buttons
+3. Choose AI services using the toolbar buttons
-4. Enter your prompt in the input bar at the bottom
-5. Use the arrow keys to navigate through prompt history
-6. Resize panes by dragging the splitter handles

 ## Layout Options

 - **2 Panes Horizontal**: Side-by-side view of two AI services
 - **2 Panes Vertical**: Top/bottom view of two AI services
-- **4 Panes Grid**: 2x2 grid layout for four AI services
-- **3 Panes (1 Large + 2 Small)**: One large pane with two smaller panes

 ## Notes